BasedMusa/savings/README.md

 ## What does it do?
 Savings lets you create and manage multiple goals and expenses, it has a mordern UI and does not contain any ads.
-I have uploaded it open-sorece because it isn't monetized and because this my first app ever.
+I have uploaded it open-source because it isn't monetized and because this is my first Flutter app.

 ## How can I download it?
 You can download the app from the Google Playstore on your mobile or from [here](https://play.google.com/store/apps/details?id=com.quickfix.savings)